Soimn/Otus/design.md

   P: Should the subscript operator work on pointers?<br>
   #: yes<br>
   ?: no?
 Maybe use intervals instead of pointers for this use case and implement pointer arithmetic as simple integer
-     subtraction, i.e. no divide by size of the pointed type
+     arithmetic, i.e. no divide by size of the pointed type

   P: How far should metaprogramming be taken in this language?<br>
   ?: Jai-esque polymorphism, run directives, body_text, modify and mutable compilation